Anupama-sjsu/Data-Mining-Assignment-3/README.md

 We can tune the parameters to change the accuracy/speed tradeoff.
 Support batch queries.
 The NSW algorithm has polylogarithmic time complexity and can outperform rival algorithms on many real-world datasets.

 _Hierarchical Navigable Small World Graphs Cons_
 The exact nearest neighbor might be across the boundary to one of the neighboring cells.
 Cant incrementally add points to it.
 Require quite a lot of RAM.

+_Annoy Pros_
+Decouple index creation from loading them, so you can pass around indexes as files and map them into memory quickly.
+We can tune the parameters to change the accuracy/speed tradeoff.
+It has the ability to use static files as indexes, this means you can share indexes across processes.

+_Annoy Cons_
+The exact nearest neighbor might be across the boundary to one of the neighboring cells.
+No support for GPU processing.
+No support for batch processing, so in order to increase throughput “further hacking is required”.
+Cant incrementally add points to it (annoy2 tries to fix this).